- Treatments & Services

-It is most common in men, but some women suffer from a drooping brow as they get older as well.
+Eyebrow Lift Surgery is most common in men, but some women suffer from a drooping brow as they get older as well.
 As the muscles in the face begin to relax as the years go by, this can lead to the brows descending down the face and creating an ‘overhang’.
-Botulin Toxin (Botox) is one temporary method of reversing this effect, however brow lift surgery is more permanent.

 It takes place under general anaesthetic.
 The surgeon will make small, hairline incisions and use a scalp incision or endoscopic technology to tighten the forehead skin and muscles.